Sinn Féin: Abortion

+Transgender health care

+Historically the party has supported access to gender affirming healthcare for transgender individuals.
+However, in 2024 after the UK's Conservative Party enacted a ban on puberty blockers following the Cass Review, Sinn Féin allowed the ban to be extended to Northern Ireland, closing what some considered a "loophole" regarding access to such treatments in the UK.

 International relations

 Sinn Féin has longstanding fraternal ties with the African National Congress and was described by Nelson Mandela as an "old friend and ally in the anti-apartheid struggle".
 Sinn Féin supports the independence of Catalonia from Spain, Palestine in the Israeli–Palestinian conflict, and the right to self-determination regarding independence of the Basque Country from Spain and France.
-Sinn Féin opposes the United States embargo against Cuba and has called for a normalization of relations between the two countries.
+Sinn Féin opposes the United States embargo against Cuba and has called for a normalisation of relations between the two countries.
 In 2016, the Sinn Féin party president, Gerry Adams was invited by the Cuban government to attend the state funeral of Fidel Castro whom Adams described as a "freedom fighter" and a "friend of Ireland's struggle".
 Sinn Féin is opposed to NATO membership.